 2. Your cycle may get wacky.
 Even if your periods were like clockwork before you started birth control, it might take a few months for them to straighten out after you stop.
 And if you had irregular periods, you’ll probably be off-kilter again -- the reliable schedule you enjoyed (or the long breaks between periods) came from the hormones in the pill.
 If your periods stopped altogether, it may take a few months for them to start up again.

 3. Your periods could be heavier and crampier.
 If you had lots of bleeding and pain before you started, it’s likely your heavy flow will return.

 4. PMS may come back, too.
 The pill, especially some formulas, helps your body level out the hormonal chaos that can make you feel depressed, anxious, and irritable.
 Without that balancing, you may start feeling moody again.

 5. You may have mid-month twinges.
-Most hormonal method of birth control works by keeping you from ovulating.
+Most hormonal methods of birth control work by keeping you from ovulating.
 So once your body starts ovulating again, you may feel mild cramping on one side of your pelvis as your ovary releases an egg.
 You may also have more vaginal discharge.

 7. Acne and unwanted hair may return.
 The pill can correct the hormone imbalance that makes your skin break out and grow hair in unwanted places.
 But the fix is temporary: Once you stop the birth control, your hormones can get off-kilter again, bringing back those issues.

 8. You might feel friskier.
-A small number of women find that the pill drives their libido down, especially if they take some very low-dose pills.
-So a few women, about 15% in one study, may find themselves in the mood more often after they stop their birth control.
+A small number of women find that the pill drives their libidos down, especially if they take very low-dose pills.
+A few women – about 15% in one study – may find themselves in the mood more often after they stop their hormonal birth control.